Phlebotomy Certification Cedar Park, Texas

 Preparing to take the Certification Exam

 Once you have registered to attempt the certification exam, you should prepare by reviewing study materials provided to you by the credentialing agency.
 Every agency has study materials based on their competency exams.
 Be sure to study each day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly grow your chances of passing the certification exam.
-NPS provides full study materials, unlimited practice exams and three chances to attempt the final certification exam.
+NPS provides full study materials, unlimited practice exams and one chance to attempt the final certification exam.

 After you have passed the certification exam, your credentials are inputted in the national registry and a digital copy of your certification is made available in your account.
 Your digital copy, paired with your NPS transcripts, should be downloaded and printed for use as proof of certification.